dweekly/docs/pages/activity-reports-analytics/paid-ads-analytics.md

 ## Graph View

 Here you can see a visual breakdown of where your various in-app and web events are originating from.
 See the appendix for a breakdown of each event and filter type.
 These events can be further filtered by the various analytics tags from their originating ad campaigns.
-For example:

 To see which ad networks are leading to your installs (default view):